 On June 27, 2016, the Company acquired substantially all the assets of MT Food, a specialty food distributor based out of Chicago, IL.
-The purchase price for the transaction was \$21,500, of which, \$21,000 was paid in cash at closing and an additional \$500 payable eighteen months after the closing date.
-The selling price may be increased by an additional \$500 provided certain performance metrics are met in the post-acquisition period.
-The final purchase price is subject to a customary working capital true-up.
+The aggregate purchase price for the transaction at acquisition date was \$22,000, including an additional \$500 payable eighteen months after the closing date and an earn-out of \$500, paid during the second quarter of fiscal 2017.
+The final aggregate purchase price will be subject to the impact of a customary net working capital true-up.